support for Message Of The Day (MOTD)

 SessionManager (user_jid == "sess-man")

-#19 Updated by Andrzej Wójcik about 1 month ago
+#19 Updated by Andrzej Wójcik 2 months ago

 XMPPResourceConnectionis not possible in this case.